zelbov/stylight/doc/React.md

 - [`seed`](./Stylesheets.md#seeding-stylesheets): provide a seed for class selector
 - `mutate`: define a condition by which an asynchronously loaded stylesheet will mutate.

 By default, all stylesheets defined within a component tree using `useStyle` hook are immutable, which means they will never get updated upon styled component re-render, unless a mutation condition is explicitly defined.
-This allows for implementation of conditional theme switches, while at the same reduces performance overhead during hydration when it is not necessary:
+This allows for implementation of conditional theme switches, while at the same time reduces performance overhead during hydration when it is not necessary:
 _TBD: code sample_

 Styles that were initially rendered by `StyleRenderer` during first (synchronous) page render will never mutate at their place.
-Instead, mutations of those styles will be performed by duplicating them and appending as overrides.
+Instead, mutations of those styles will be performed by duplicating them and appending to DOM tree as overrides.
 This is due to first page render composes all styles used in a synchronously rendered tree into a single styles container within a single `<style>` tag, while asynchronously rendered or mutated styles are passed into their own distinct tags, and so they can be mutated separately without re-rendering a whole set of all styles that were ever detected during application renders.

-However, multiple mutations of the same stylesheet will not produce duplicate distinct styles in a DOM tree, instead it will mutate the same distinct style tag related to same stylesheet definition in within a component.
+However, multiple asynchronous mutations of the same stylesheet will not produce duplicate distinct styles in a DOM tree, instead it will mutate the same distinct style tag related to same stylesheet definition in within a component.
 Same applies to styles instantiated within asynchronously rendered components.

 ## Helmet